Loan Amortization Calculator

 What happens if I make extra principal payments?

-What is the difference between loan term in years vs. months?
+What is the difference between amortizing and interest-only loans?